notimetoplay/ascii-mapper/README.md

 Limitations
 -----------

 ASCII Mapper handles maps of up to 100x100.
 You can't fit much more in a reasonably-sized browser window anyway, even at minimum zoom.
-A future version might put the map in a scrollable viewport of its own.
+The desktop version puts the map in a scrollable viewport, but even then it can only handle so many tiles at once before it becomes too slow.